JoVA: Unified Multimodal Learning for Joint Video-Audio Generation and Editing: Method

-The key advantage of this unified approach is its architectural simplicity.
-Unlike prior methods that rely on separate cross-attention layers or complex fusion networks, our joint self-attention mechanism allows video, audio, and text tokens to interact directly within the standard transformer framework.
-This not only reduces architectural complexity but also facilitates better gradient flow and more efficient training.
-Furthermore, to ensure temporal alignment between video and audio, we adopt the temporal-aligned RoPE (Rotary Position Embedding) from MMAudio~\cite{MMAudio}, which synchronizes the positional encodings of both modalities along the temporal dimension.
+where \(\mathbf{h}_{t}\) contains text features for both the video and audio branches.
+Unlike prior methods that rely on separate cross-attention layers, our joint self-attention mechanism allows video, audio, and text tokens to interact directly in a unified space.
+It also avoids adding newly initialized alignment modules whose training data scale is much smaller than that of the pretrained backbone.
+Furthermore, to ensure precise temporal alignment between the video and audio streams, we adopt the temporal-aligned RoPE (Rotary Position Embedding) from MMAudio~\cite{MMAudio}, which synchronizes the positional encodings of both modalities along the temporal dimension.

-While this unified architecture effectively handles general video-audio alignment, achieving fine-grained lip-speech synchronization for human-centric content requires additional supervision, which we address in the next section.